JimmyCerone/ideaBank/Atomic/Atomic Improvements.md

 ## Questions
 - What if the value of the Atomic braintrust is external?
 At first I was so focused on capturing the value internally, but what if it is a subset of the teach and learn philosophy?
 	- The conversation I had with Jonah Bailey sparked this: ![[Screen Shot 2021-04-16 at 5.29.36 PM.png]]
+- How can we make people at atomic to feel enough to change from [[Switch - How to Change Things When Change is Hard by Dan and Chip Heath]] & [[The Power of Habits by Charles Duhigg]]?:
+	- blogging
+	- Staying colocated
+	- Taking breaks
+	- Ideas:
+		- Live music
+		- Dad to dj
+		- Bring the bar to atomic
+		- Do education better than anyone else
+		- Provide childcare
+		- Themed events that are consistent
+		- Dog park